gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - JVM libraries have a binary called `jar` rather than one qualified with the library name.
 - When building a JVM library with multiple variants, the task and output directory names have changed.
 The library name is now first.
-- The name of the task to build an API jar for a `JarBinarySpec` has been changed: what was previously "createMyLibApiJar" is now simply "myLibApiJar".
+- The name of the task to build an API jar for a `JarBinarySpec` has been changed: what was previously `createMyLibApiJar` is now simply `myLibApiJar`.

 ### Changes to incubating Native Software Model